tvillalbac/blog/pages/redirectors-fixer-plugin.md

 ## Activate plugin

-For activating the plugin, you can refer to <a href="https://tvillalbac.github.io/blog/how-to-activate-unreal-engine-plugin/">this blog post</a> to know how activate the plugin for your project.
+For activating the plugin, you can refer to this <a href="https://tvillalbac.github.io/blog/how-to-activate-unreal-engine-plugin/">blog post</a> to know how activate the plugin for your project.

 Once this step is done, we can continue to next configuration stage.